ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 * **Secondary instance or instances**: One or more secondary vCenter Server instances, linked to the primary instance, with the following configuration:
   * SSO site name
   * DNS subdomain that is linked to the root domain on the primary instance
-  * DNS and AD replication set-up between the AD virtual machines on the primary and secondary instances
+  * DNS and AD replication setup between the AD virtual machines on the primary and secondary instances
-  * VMware vCenter on the secondary instances is set up with Enhanced Linked Mode to the vCenter on the primary instance
+  * VMware® vCenter on the secondary instances is set up with Enhanced Linked Mode to the vCenter on the primary instance

 ## vCenter Server multi-site deployment
 {: #vc_multisite-deployment}